 As part of a flexible training programme, you can take a departmental training course which covers the philosophy of social science, normative analysis and qualitative analysis, and is complemented by the provision of teaching in quantitative methods (including computer analysis).
 Subject-specific training allows you to choose between competing approaches to political research and to engage critically with the research process.
 Taught courses are complemented by your supervision programme, specifically tailored to your requirements.

-If you are interested in applying for a PhD with us, please contact Dr Robert Dover in the first instance for informal discussions about your research proposal.
+If you are interested in applying for a PhD with us, please contact Dr Tara McCormack in the first instance for informal discussions about your research proposal.

 Browse our PhD guidelines for producing a research proposal and please consult these guidelines before submitting your proposal.